 Let's see what he found extra stinky:

-Zach Greinke, doing a little traitor-foreshadowing by appearing framed in Diamondback red.
+Zack Greinke, doing a little traitor-foreshadowing by appearing framed in Diamondback red.
 This brings my 2013 Dodger Target red parallel completion quest down to a single card.
 You'll be seeing Target red Matt Kemp on the Nebulous 9 pretty soon.

 The best way to show cards of Bowman prospects that did next to nothing for the Dodgers is to group them together and try not to admit you need cards like this.
 And already I've said too much.